Best Green Chicken Enchiladas

 To start, you’ll need about a pound of seasoned shredded chicken.
 Rotisserie is a great option if you’re in a time crunch.
 If you’ve got some extra time, I highly recommend using a slow cooker or pressure cookie (hi Instant Pot!) to make your own.
 I’ve noted my recipe for the chicken down below, make sure to check it out!

-Let the enchiladas rest for 8 minutes before cutting and serving
+Let the enchiladas rest for 8 minutes before cutting and serving.
+Garnish with some freshly chopped cilantro for a little extra zing.

 What to serve with it?
 Enchiladas go great with any mexican food!
 Try pairing it with our flavorful spanish rice, our mexican black beans, quick and easy mexican pizzas, instant pot salsa chicken, or our chicken enchilada soup